traneio/arrows/README.md

 }
 ````

 can't be fully inspected statically.
-It's possible to determine that `callServiceA` will be invoked, but only after running `callServiceA` it's possible to determine that `callServiceB` will be invoked since there's a data dependency.
+It's possible to determine that `callServiceA` will be invoked, but only after running `callServiceA` it's possible to identify that `callServiceB` will be invoked since there's a data dependency.

 Arrows are functions that can be composed and reused for multiple executions: